Researchers have shown that slow-moving earthquakes are controlled by the permeability of rocks - ExBulletin

 Researchers have shown that slow-moving earthquakes are controlled by the permeability of rocks

-This image shows one of the rocky outcrops collected by researchers in New Zealand in 2022.
-Source: Nicola Tessato / Jackson School of Geosciences

 Earthquakes are the most dramatic and noteworthy results of the movement of tectonic plates.
-Often devastating and deadly, or at least physically felt, they are groundbreaking geological events in the literal sense.
+They are often devastating and deadly, or at least physically felt – they are groundbreaking geological events in the literal sense.
 However, not all tectonic movements lead to effects that humans can perceive.

 Slow-slip events occur when pent-up tectonic forces are released over the course of a few days or months, such as an earthquake that unfolds in slow motion.
 The more gradual movement means people won't feel the ground shaking under their feet and buildings won't collapse.
 But the lack of destruction does not make slow slide events any less scientifically important.
 In fact, its role in the earthquake cycle may help lead to a better model for predicting when earthquakes will strike.